-A detailed listing of user fees is included in Appendix A - Fees and charges schedule.
+A detailed listing of fees and charges is included in Appendix A - Fees and charges schedule.

 10.2.4 Contributions - monetary (\$0.012 million increase)

 Contributions relate to monies paid by non-government third parties for the purpose of funding the delivery of Council's services to ratepayers.